ccswbs/snowdrop/site/content/docs/5.1/components/navs-tabs.md

 ---
 layout: docs
 title: Navs and tabs
-description: Documentation and examples for how to use Bootstrap's included navigation components.
+description: Documentation and examples for how to use Snowdrop's included navigation components.
 group: components
 aliases: "/docs/5.1/components/navs/"
 toc: true